Dilaxn/todo-task/README.md

 [Demo-Azure](http://todo-corali.azurewebsites.net/)
 [Demo-Render](https://todo-task-4p5f.onrender.com/)

+## My approach

+    Here I used clean architecture for backend with atomic folder structure for front end however It's a simple app so I did't include all the components here.
+I have added as much as possible.
+Thank you.

 # redux toolkit's role in this project

     State Management: Redux Toolkit manages the application's state, including data related to tasks, their statuses, and priorities.
 This state is stored centrally and can be accessed and updated from various components.